ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started Fullstack JS, Javascript lessons.
 Learned about object prototypes and inheritance.

 **Thoughts:** Still slightly confusing, but I think I managed a good grasp on the concept.

+### Day 38: July 26, 2021

+**Today's Progress**: Started Library project

+**Thoughts:** Figured out how to make a responsive table entirely through js manipulating the DOM.
+Got more comfortable using objects as well.